 Whether the scotch whisky drinker in your life has a preference for smoky or not, young or old, whisky always make for a great gift, and rarely goes unappreciated.
+So if you are planning on getting someone a whisky then you can’t go wrong with getting them something like these Whisky gifts.
 From $33.00 for the elegant and unpeated Auchentoshan Classic, to $70 for the heady smoke of Bowmore 15 Years Old Darkest, to $250 for a limited edition Highland find for Glen Garioch 1986, here are a few new entries on the market that are sure to please.

 These Scotch whisky expressions from Auchentoshan, Bowmore and Glen Garioch are all bottled at cask strength and are all limited editions.
 Each new whisky (no ‘e’ in Scotch whisky, just American and Irish) are readily available at fine retailers near you.

 Often referred to as the cellar master’s best friend, a ‘valinch’ is a tube that is extended into the cask to get samples for tasting to determine if the whisky is ready for bottling.
 An apt name for this malt since the spirit is cask-strength.
 This is the 2nd bottling of this limited edition.
 As Scotland’s only triple-distilled malt, Auchentoshan is incredibly velvety and smooth yet Valinch has a distinct kick due to its cask strength.